Indre Arna

-Indre Arna is a suburban village in the borough of Arna in the municipality of Bergen in Vestland county, Norway.
-While Indre Arna is relatively far from most of the city centre by road, there is an 8-minute train journey through the mountain Ulriken from Indre Arna to the city centre.
-Arna Church is located in the village.
+Indre Arna is a suburban village in the borough of Arna in Bergen Municipality in Vestland county, Norway.
+While Indre Arna is relatively far from most of the city centre of Bergen by road, there is an 8-minute train journey through the mountain Ulriken from Indre Arna to the city centre.
+Arna Church and Arna Station are both located in the village.

 The 3.96 km2 village has a population (2012) of 6,536 and a population density of 1651 PD/km2.
-Since 2013, Statistics Norway no longer tracked separate population statistics for Indre Arna, instead the village was incorporated into a larger urban area called Arna.
+Since 2013, Statistics Norway no longer tracked separate population statistics for Indre Arna, instead the village was incorporated into a larger urban area called Arna which includes the greater Indre Arna and Ytre Arna areas.